cyrelonx/cyrelonx/README.md

 # 👋 Hi there!
 I'm Cyrelonx

 I'm a self-taught developer and aspiring cybersecurity specialist.
-Passionate about hacking (ethically 😉), scripting, and learning how systems work under the hood.
-Currently working on building my skills and portfolio to land a job or freelance role in cybersecurity.
+Passionate about hacking (ethically), scripting, and learning how systems work under the hood..

 ---

-## 🧠 Currently Learning
+## 🧠 Learning

 - Linux system administration & command line
 - Ethical hacking (TryHackMe)